 Question: What kind of moron would decide to go ahead and hold a poker tournament under such conditions?
 Couldn’t the competition be delayed a day?
 Isn’t there anything that deserves universal respect — at least temporarily?
 Moreover, who were these thoughtless players who chose to play, seemingly indifferent to the tragedy that had impacted millions of their fellow citizens?

-My anger and disappointment was directed at what I knew and what I was connected to – the poker industry.
+My anger and disappointment were directed at what I knew and what I was connected to — the poker industry.
 It continued to bother me.
 My outrage percolated for 11 years.